onivim/oni2/docs/docs/for-developers/free-license.md

 ### Can I transfer license keys earned through this to another user?

 Sure.
-Bonus points if you brag about the feature / bug fix you implemented.
+Bonus points if you brag about the feature or bug fix you implemented.

 ### Is there a limit on the number of license keys I may earn?

-There is no limit (at least, until we run out of issues to fix and features to implement...)
+There is no limit... at least, until we run out of issues to fix and features to implement.

-### I just bought a license, and then submitted a qualifying pull request?
+### I just bought a license, and then submitted a qualifying pull request, what do I do?

 Wow, you're amazing!
-If it's within 30 days of purchasing the license - we'll be happy to refund the original purchase, and you can stick with the bounty license key.
+If the PR is submitted within 30 days of purchasing the license - we'll be happy to refund the original purchase, and you may use the bounty license key.

 If it is after the 30-day period, we unfortunately can't refund, but feel free to transfer the bounty license key to someone else.